 If you’re concerned about pesticides, buy organic apples… and buy all different kinds.
 Run down the aisle and grab your favorites or pick some you’ve never tried.
 From the gorgeous selection and amazing variety of apples available, toss in one or two of each.

 What I love the most about this recipe is the simplicity.
 You just chop up the apples — any way you want, add cinnamon and a cup of water and that’s it.

-And in 4-MINUTES, you have perfect, smooth, velvety applesauce that kids and adults love.
+In 4-MINUTES, you have perfect, smooth, velvety Instant Pot homemade applesauce that kids and adults love.
 I serve it as a side dish with my smothered pork chops and crispy bacon, or ribs or BBQ chicken… but it goes well with just about everything.

 I also serve it warm and cold and both are delicious.
 I serve them in these adorable mini-Dutch ovens.
 (They have really cute lids, too.)
 These are restaurant-grade porcelain, oven safe to 500 degrees, and great for serving mac an cheese, individual French onion soups, and of course applesauce.

 What apples are best for making homemade applesauce?

 Apples I recommend for making homemade applesauce include: